cockroachdb/docs/v2.2/show-databases.md

 ## Default Databases

-New clusters and existing clusters [upgraded](upgrade-cockroach-version.html) to v2.1 will include three auto-generated databases, with the following purposes:
+New clusters and existing clusters [upgraded](upgrade-cockroach-version.html) to v2.1 or later will include three auto-generated databases, with the following purposes:

 - The empty `defaultdb` database is used if a client does not specify a database in the [connection parameters](connection-parameters.html).